R-Gaurav/r-gaurav.github.io/_posts/2021-12-31-Batchwise-Training-and-Test-of-Spiking-Neural-Networks-for-Image-Classification-in-Nengo-DL.md

 # Creating the Nengo-DL network

 The following code creates and returns a Nengo-DL network; either an ANN or an SNN depending on value of `mode` (in the function below).
-Note that while training (i.e. `mode` = "train"), we do **not** replace the ReLU neurons with spiking neurons in the TF model  while calling the `nengo_dl.Converter()` API, hence an ANN is returned.
-However, while inferencing (i.e. `mode` = "test"), we replace the ReLU neurons with spiking neurons in the `nengo_dl.Converter()` API, hence an SNN is returned.
+Note that while training (i.e. `mode` = "train"), we do **not** replace the ReLU neurons with spiking neurons in the TF model  while calling the `nengo_dl.Converter()` API, hence, an ANN is returned.
+However, while inferencing (i.e. `mode` = "test"), we replace the ReLU neurons with spiking neurons in the `nengo_dl.Converter()` API, hence, an SNN is returned.

 Note that the `scale_firing_rates` parameter is assigned a value in both the `mode`s.